MILITARY RAILROADS

 ....... |

-The next map in the Library of Congress records collection, which is dated 1919 and seen below, the Navy has leased those structures shown in the lease proposal map above as well as a few others.
+The following map, associated with that digital collection is dated 1919 and seen below, shows the Navy has leased those structures shown in the lease proposal map above as well as a few others.
 It has also laid extensive trackage both with their property at 37th Street and along Second Avenue.

 Again, clicking in the image below will bring you to a large scale version for detailed viewing and it is a large file and may take a few moments to open.
 Click your back arrow to return you here: